-The White Plains Performing Arts Center (WPPAC) has announced that Robert Klein with musical director Bob Stein will present an evening of comedy, theatre and song to benefit the White Plains theatre tonight, June 1st at 8:00 pm.
+The White Plains Performing Arts Center (WPPAC) has announced that Robert Klein with musical director Bob Stein will present an evening of comedy, theatre and song to benefit the White Plains theatre on Saturday, June 1st at 8:00 pm.
 Mr. Klein took time to discuss his career with Broadway World.

 BWW: It is wonderful to talk to you about your "forty-plus year" career.
 A true New Yorker who (if I believe everything I read) had no designs on entertainment at first.
 Was comedy in your blood as a child or was it something you pursued as you got older?

 Robert Klein: You read correctly.
 I was going to go into the medical field, though I was always the class clown.
 It was my father that was the hilarious one.
 A textile salesman in the garment district, he was truly gifted.
 Comedy was just a way of life in our house.